 If your temperature is 100 degrees Fahrenheit or higher upon arrival for your shift, you will be asked to go home.
 Employees may not return to work until they are fever-free and absent of any other symptoms without medication for 72 hours.
-If eligible, the employee will receive paid COVID-19 leave or will enter sick, personal, or vacation time during the employee’s absence.
+If eligible, the employee will enter sick, personal, or vacation time during the employee’s absence.
 Any employee who is sent home due to fever should contact Human Resources Coordinator Lisa Deters, email@example.com, or Human Resources Director Sarah Schmanke, firstname.lastname@example.org to discuss his/her absence.

 What if I or my child have a compromised immune system?

 You may be eligible for leave under FMLA or reasonable accommodations under the American Disabilities Act Amendment Act.
 Please contact HR to discuss eligibility for leave and/or accommodations.

 If I am caring for my child who has COVID19, can I take paid sick leave for two weeks?

 What if there is an uptick in positive cases in Lincoln County?

 The district will continue to partner and communicate frequently with our local health professionals for guidance.
 Their input will help guide the District’s decisions as it relates to potentially moving to a different tier or implementing additional safety measures.

-What if an individual who is positive for COVID19 was in a LCR3 building?
+What if an individual who is positive for COVID19 was in an LCR3 building?

-LCR3 will continue to seek guidance from and comply with CDC and local health department orders and guidance.
-This could include quarantine for those who were a contact of the positive individual and a possible short term closure of the building.
+LCR3 will continue to seek guidance from and comply with CDC and local health department orders.
+This could include quarantine for those who were a contact of the positive individual and possible short-term closure of the building.
 Additional cleaning and sanitation procedures will be followed to ensure that the building has been properly disinfected.

 What if a member of an employee’s household tested positive?